Home

 An alternative theory ascribes Aunt Sally as a development of a game which was essentially a humane version of a barbaric blood sport called "throwing at cocks".
 In this horrible pastime a cock was tied by one leg to a stake in the ground and the participants would then pay for a turn at throwing a "cok-steles" (small club) at the bird.
 Whoever killed the bird got to take it home for dinner.
 If the bird's leg was broken, the sad creature would be supported on sticks until the bitter end.
 Joseph Strutt noted in 1801 that humane versions of this had been seen as fairground amusements wherein the cock was replaced by a wooden replica and people paid a small sum to attempt to hit it.
 He thought that this had died out but this theory believes it persisted and became Aunt Sally.

-A third theory concocted, not too cleverly by the author, is that Aunt Sally is merely an extension of a vulgar misogynist fairground pursuit.
+What is known for sure is that Aunt Sally rose to general popularity in Victorian times as a vulgar misogynist fairground pursuit.
 As you can see from the pictures on this page, it is apparent that the doll used to be dressed up to resemble an old maid and no doubt it was thought to be an amusing to chuck sticks at the ugly looking Aunt Sally doll.
 As can be seen from the examples shown, it seems that often the figure was painted black - the game was both mysogynist and racist.

 At this time, too, the game was played quite differently to the modern game.
 A number of clay pipes were inserted into the mouth and hung from other parts of the doll and instead of knocking the dolly off the post, the the objective was to break the pipes or knock them off the doll.